wilsonmar/oss-perf/README.md

 ## Create scripts to impose load using network emulation vs. UI control</a>
 There are several ways automation scripts can pretend to be internet browsers and mobile devices:

   a).
+By **controlling the UI** of browsers and native apps,
+     pretending to be someone typing and moving the mouse around the screen (Selenium, Appium, QTP/UFT, TruClient, are in this category).

+  b).
 By **emulating the network traffic** between client and server
-    (BadBoy to capture traffic, JMeter, LoadRunner C-scripts, etc. are in this category) This includes API (Application Programming Interface)
+    (BadBoy to capture traffic, JMeter, LoadRunner C-scripts, etc. are in this category).

-    calls programs send to other "headless" programs without need for human intervention.
+   Network traffic emulation scripts can call API (Application Programming Interface) which servers provide "headless" programs without need for human intervention.

-  b).
-By **controlling the UI** of browsers and native apps,
-     pretending to be someone typing and moving the mouse around the screen (Selenium, Appium, QTP/UFT, TruClient, are in this category)

 <a name="TheAnnoyance">